jerren1122/omdb_go_database_hidden/readme.md

 Ruby Layer: The Ruby Layer checks to ensure that a movie was found if it is not it returns an error message This information is passed to the Go Layer which returns that as output to the end user.

+#Docker
+If you want to just run this API in a container that is surfaced to an external API:
+1. cd into the omdb_go dir
+2. run 'docker image build ./ -t omdb_go'
+3. run 'docker container run -p 8080:8080 omdb_go'
+4. Now you will be able to interact in Postman the way I discussed before.